Bork tapes: Background

 President Ronald Reagan nominated Judge Robert Bork to the Supreme Court of the United States on July 1, 1987, to replace Justice Lewis F. Powell Jr. Bork was a judge of the United States Court of Appeals for the District of Columbia Circuit, and was known for his strict constructionist views regarding the subject of privacy, for which he believed privacy protections were guaranteed only by specific legislation.
 Due to his role in the Watergate scandal, he was also a controversial candidate, having come under criticism by Senate Democrats.

 During Bork's September 1987 confirmation hearings, writer Michael Dolan of the City Paper learned that he and Bork frequented the same video store: Potomac Video on MacArthur Boulevard in Washington, D.C.
 Bork's beliefs concerning privacy prompted Dolan to investigate his rental records in an attempt to expose him.
-After asking the assistant manager of the store for Bork's rental history, Dolan received a Xerox copy of handwritten entries for Bork's 146 prior video rentals which had been leased in a span of less than two years.
-He reasoned that "the only way to figure out what someone is like is to examine what that someone likes" and wondered if "Robert Bork only rented homosexual porn...or slasher flick...or (the... horror...)
+After asking the assistant manager of the store for Bork's rental history, Dolan received a Xerox copy of handwritten entries for Bork's 146 prior video rentals which had been rented in a span of less than two years.
+He reasoned that "the only way to figure out what someone is like is to examine what that someone likes" and wondered if "Robert Bork only rented homosexual porn...or slasher flicks...or (the... horror...)
 Disney."

 After Dolan convinced his editor of its legality, the City Paper published his article under the headline "The Bork Tapes".
 It ran in the September 25 edition.
 United Press International picked up the story that weekend.
 "By Monday morning," Dolan said, "I was fielding phone calls from reporters writing stories about the stories being written about the story that I wrote."